 In this post we will discuss about TypeScript for SharePoint 2013.
-Also you can check out:
+Read some SharePoint tutorials

 Yes, Script# works very well… unless you must use some existing JS libraries.
 In this case, you need definitions that would contain information about types of variables, parameters, methods, etc. Unfortunately, no Script# definitions for SharePoint is available.
 And creating them by hand is a very tedious work, trust me.
 But wait, if SharePoint JSOM is written in Script#,